near/near-explorer/backend/README.md

 $ npm run dev:testnet
 ```

-NOTE: There is also configuration for `mainnet`, just use `start:mainnet` command.
+NOTE: There is also configuration for `mainnet`, just use `dev:mainnet` command.

 NOTE: To override `testnet.env` values during local development, create file `testnet.env.local` and export all the necessary environment variables there